VirtusLab/Inkuire/README.md

 Inkuire Engine is the main module of this project.
 It provides HTTP service that allows you to run queries using its endpoints.

-Inkuire Engine can be run in two ways:
+Inkuire Engine can be run by:
-* Using Gradle - `./gradlew run --args'(Place for CLI args)'`
-* JAR - You can generate fatJar with `./gradlew fatJar` and then run JAR by `java -jar jar_name.jar (Place for CLI args)`
+* Using sbt - `sbt engineHttp/run (Place for CLI args)`

 ##### CLI Arguments